Raspberry Pi

 Introduction

-The Raspberry Pi OS, formerly known as Raspbian, is a Debian-based Linux operating system.
-It follows the Filesystem Hierarchy Standard (FHS) that the Linux Foundation maintains.
+Raspberry Pi OS, which used to be called Raspbian, is a Debian-based Linux system.
+It sticks to the Filesystem Hierarchy Standard (FHS), the layout the Linux Foundation keeps up.

 The Linux Root Directory